How To Paint A Rainbow Unicorn

 1. Draw Or Transfer Your Unicorn Head

-Paint spirals in the background with a small round brush and bimini blue.
+Paint spirals in the background with a small round brush and parrot blue (light blue permanent).

 Add some shadow areas with white mixed with parrot blue (light blue permanent).
 Blend it in white the white.

 Paint the eye and nostril black with a small round brush.